szakfer97/boiler-management-app/README.md

 # boiler-management-app

-Boiler management app done with MERN stack
+Boiler management app done with Vite and MERN stack

 For FE on port 5173: yarn dev for running app, yarn test for testing